What is TMJ Disorder?

 Some dentists recommend aggressive dental treatment to address TMJ disorder.
-Dr. Reddy likes to try conservative treatments first.
-Botox, while it is still considered an experimental treatment for TMJ, has been shown to be effective in providing relief, and Dr. Reddy has obtained certification for administering Botox in our office.
-Other treatment options include using a laser diode over the source of your pain, and educating you on preventative therapies.
+Dr. Vargas likes to try conservative treatments first.
+Treatment options include using a laser diode over the source of your pain, and educating you on preventative therapies.
 She finds that these approaches work better than simply handing over an appliance.
-For more information on Botox for TMJ, please see our Dallas Botox page.

 Please Note: TMJ is not a specialty recognized by the American Dental Association, so it is not accurate to call any dentist a TMJ dentist.
 However, dentists who are interested in providing these treatments can receive thorough post-graduate education on treating TMJ and its intricacies.
 We here at Dental Loft want you to make an informed choice about your provider.

-If you’re interested in obtaining relief from TMJ pain, please call our Dallas office or request an appointment.
+If you’re interested in obtaining relief from TMJ pain, please call our Dallas office or request an appointment with our online form.